Politics of Tripura: Election result

-The main political parties are the Bharatiya Janata Party (BJP), the Left Front, the All India Trinamool Congress and Indian National Congress along with regional parties like IPFT and INPT.
+The main political parties are the Bharatiya Janata Party (BJP), the Left Front, the Indian National Congress, the All India Trinamool Congress and the Tipra Motha Party along with regional parties like TMP and IPFT.
 Until 1977, the state was governed by the Indian National Congress.
 The Left Front was in power from 1978 to 1988, and then again from 1993 to 2018.
 During 1988–1993, the Congress and Tripura Upajati Juba Samiti were in a ruling coalition.
 In the 2013 Tripura Legislative Assembly election, the Left Front won 50 out of 60 seats in the Assembly.
-In 2014 Indian general election, both parliament seats in Tripura were won by the Communist Party of India (Marxist)..
+In 2014 Indian general election, both parliament seats in Tripura were won by the Communist Party of India (Marxist).
 The 2018 assembly election resulted in loss for the Left Front.
 The Bharatiya Janata Party won an overall majority in the state, resulting in the end of the Communist Party's uninterrupted twenty-five year rule.
 BJP won 44 out of 60 seats in the Assembly by coalition with IPFT.
 Communist Party of India (Marxist) only got 16 seats and Indian National Congress lost by huge margins in all constituencies.
+The 2023 assembly election resulted in re-election of the BJP government which won an absolute majority.